Household Hazardous Waste Program

 - Motor oil should be contained in 1-gallon jugs that are clearly marked and tightly sealed.
 You can contact us to arrange for free delivery of oil jugs & filter bags.
 We'll collect 1-gallon per household each week and will leave a replacement jug and filter bag behind.
 Please place your oil/filter next to (NOT INSIDE) your recycling cart for collection.

 - Household batteries should be placed inside a clear zipper-locked bag and placed on top of your blue cart on collection day.
 We'll collect alkaline and pile lithium batteries including A, AA, AAA, C, D, 6-volt, 9-volt, rechargeable, camera, watch, hearing aid, calculator and similar.
-Please tape terminals on all lithium, 6-volt and 9-volt alkaline batteries.
+Please put a piece of tape over the positive terminal on all batteries before placing in a bag.

 - Cell phones should also be placed inside a clear zipper-locked bag and placed on top of your blue cart on collection day.
 Do not bag batteries and cell phones together.